tarhses/nim/README.md

   Pause or unpause the animation.

+* `Animation:getTag()`

+  Get the current tag's name.

+* `Animation:setTag(tag, forceReset=false)`

+  Change the current `tag` of the animation and restart if it's different from the current one.
+If `forceReset` is set to true, the animation will start over anyway.

 * `Animation:getWidth()`, `Animation:getHeight()`, and `Animation:getDimensions()`

   Return the width, height or both of the animation.

+* `Animation:getDuration(tag=nil)`

+  Return the total duration of a given tag.
+If `tag` is set to nil, the duration of the current tag is returned.

 ## External libraries